Rickvs64/microservices/README.md

 * It would be possible to introduce basic authentication but users have reported issues with my current Spring Cloud version: Greenwich.SR1 (https://stackoverflow.com/questions/50971891/how-to-secure-spring-cloud-eureka-service-with-basic-auth).

 Scaling:
 Eureka features basic client-side load balancing out of the box.
-Right now this application expects only one Eureka cluster; multiple can be used later down the line.
+Right now this application expects only one Eureka instance; multiple clusters can be used later down the line.